Yeast Infections: Common Causes

 What Puts You at Risk for a Yeast Infection?

-- Douching upsets the natural balance of yeast and bacteria that lives in the vagina and kills off some of the healthy bacteria that normally prevent yeast from overgrowing.
+Douching upsets the natural balance of yeast and bacteria that live in the vagina and kills off some of the healthy bacteria that normally prevent yeast from overgrowing.

 Having an occasional yeast infection is an uncomfortable, though rarely serious, problem.
-But see your doctor if you have frequent, repeat vaginal yeast infections, because this can be an early sign of HIV.
+But see your doctor if you have frequent, repeat vaginal yeast infections, which may be an indication of another underlying infection.